andrewferrier-ibm/fabric-boilerplate/README.md

 ### Setting up Hyperledger Fabric

-1. Pull _peer_ image: `docker pull rikmoedt/fabric-peer:0.5-dp`
-2. Pull _membersrvc_ image: `docker pull rikmoedt/fabric-membersrvc:0.5-dp`
-3. Pull _fabric-baseimage_ image: `docker pull rikmoedt/fabric-baseimage`
+1. Pull _fabric-baseimage_ image: `docker pull rikmoedt/fabric-baseimage`
-4. Change tag to the _fabric-baseimage_: `docker tag rikmoedt/fabric-baseimage hyperledger/fabric-baseimage` (note: be sure you do not have already an image with the same tag, in that case, rename first the current _hyperledger/fabric-baseimage_ to something else)
+1. Change tag to the _fabric-baseimage_: `docker tag rikmoedt/fabric-baseimage hyperledger/fabric-baseimage` (note: be sure you do not have already an image with the same tag, in that case, rename first the current _hyperledger/fabric-baseimage_ to something else)

 This will prepare a docker baseimage in which the chaincode will be launched and deployed.
 This process takes quite a while.